ParadoxGameConverters/paradoxGameConverters/cpp_version/EU3toV2Converter/ReadMe.txt

 1) Find the desired save file in "[YOUR EU3 DIRECTORY]/save games".
 2) Copy the save game in to the directory of this converter, and rename it to "input.eu3"
-3) Open the file "converter.bat".
-At the top of the file there is a Victoria 2 directory.
+3) Open the file "configuration.txt".
+In the file there is a line that reads v2directory = "D:\Paradox Interactive\Victoria 2"
    Modify it so that it points to YOUR copy of Victoria 2.
+4) In "configuration.txt", there is a line that reads EU3directory = "D:\Paradox Interactive\Europa Universalis III"
+   Modify it so that it points to YOUR copy of Europa Universalis III.
-4) Run "converter.bat".
+4) Run "EU3toV2Converter.exe".
 This will create a file in the converters directory called "output.v2".
 5) Copy "output.v2" to "[YOUR VICTORIA DIRECTORY]/save games" and run Victoria 2
 6) Load the output game and immediately save the game.
 Then resign, and load that game.
 Enjoy!